-Transmission and Torque Converter - The torque converter, transmission & winch hydraulic system is protected by full flow replaceable element type filter assembly.
-The filter is bracket mounted on the right hand side at the rear of the engine compartment.
-All fluid leaving the converter pump passes through the filter providing clean fluid to the torque converter and transmission.
+Torque Converter, Transmission and Winch - The torque converter, transmission and Clark winch hydraulic system is protected by a full flow 55 micron replacement element type filter assembly.
+The filter is mounted under the floorboard of the operator's compartment.
+All fluid leaving the converter pump passes through the filter, providing clean fluid to the torque converter and transmission.

-Replace the filter element every 250 operating hours and whenever the converter pump, transmission, or torque converter is repaired or overhauled for any reason.
+Replace the filter element every 250 operating hours and whenever the converter pump, transmission, torque converter or winch is repaired or over-hauled for any reason.
 Thoroughly clean the filter case and base casting, before inserting a new element.
-Use new gaskets in the base casting, tighten the center bolts to 30 ft. lbs. torque.
+Use new gaskets in the base casting, tighten the center bolts to 50 ft. lbs. torque.

 Run the engine 5 minutes at approximately 1,500 rpm checking the assembly, hoses and connections for leaks.
-Re-check the transmission fluid level when it is at operating temperature (180° F. to 200° F.) as described under "8 Hour Operations".
+Re-check the transmission fluid lever when it is at operating temperature (180° F. to 200° F.) as described under "8 Hour Operations".